Skip to content

 Does Tsumiru have an incognito mode?

-Yes.
 Turn on Incognito mode from the More menu and Tsumiru stops recording reading history and "last read" progress while it's active.
 You can read or catch up on something without it showing up in your history or reordering your library.
-While it's on, an app-wide banner keeps the state visible; tap the banner to switch it back off.
+While it's on, an app-wide banner keeps the state visible.
+Tap the banner to switch it back off.
 It's session-only, so it also resets whenever you restart the app.

 Incognito works well with hideable categories (see Categories), which keep chosen library tabs off the main view entirely.